adam-bozman/my-apero/content/blog/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Sidebar for Your Thoughts
+  title: A Digital Garden
   description: |

-    This is a fully featured blog that supports categories, tags, series, and pagination.
-Even this sidebar offers a ton of customizations.
+    This page includes a continuum of my abstract and unpublished thoughts.

+    I emulate and follow the ethos of Maggie Appleton's [Digital Garden](https://maggieappleton.com/garden-history).

-    Check out the _index.md file in the /blog folder to edit this content.
+#    Check out the _index.md file in the /blog folder
+#    to edit this content.
   author: "The R Markdown Team @RStudio"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml